Research output per year

 Australia

-Dr Fiona Mayne is an early career researcher whose work on young children’s rights, voice and agency in research has gained the attention of academics and practitioners.
+Dr Fiona Mayne, Deputy Head of School (Research) at the Graduate School of Education, is a mid-career researcher whose work on young children’s rights, voice and agency in research has gained the attention of academics and practitioners.
 Fiona has a developing international profile, and has considerable expertise in qualitative participatory measures and methodologies for meaningful research with children.
 Her body of work to date has made a significant contribution to empirical, theoretical, and methodological knowledge in early years research ethics, children’s rights-based participatory research, and technology education.
-She teaches into technology education (primary), and child and adolescent development and pedagogy (primary/secondary) at the UWA Graduate School of Education.

 Fiona is the co-creator, with Dr Gemma Scarparolo, of the Children's VOICE initiative, a partnership between UWA and UNICEF Australia.